Stinger - Chapter 1

 “It’s past the last row,” Murph pointed over the dash toward the shrink-wrapped boats packed along the frozen lane.
 Gar leaned forward, scanning for the turn past two powerboats nearly touching each other.

-“How’d they squeeze that one in there?” he asked, not really expecting an answer.
+“How’d they squeeze that one in there?”
+Gar muttered.

 “It’s a maze of money,” Murph said as the truck crawled past the entombed crafts.
 “There it is, up on the right.”
 The bow of a sailboat extended over the frozen grass, emerging from beneath a frayed tarp.